molines/IMHOTEP/Doc/Ensemblization.md

 Note that for the project, at this level we only port stochastic parameterization related to the equation of state and to the grid scaling.
 We drop all developement dedicated to passive tracers stochastic parameterization.

 In the context of ensemble run, the stochastic parameterization is used for creating a spread among the members.
-It will be used typically during one year (ot until spread is saturated and does'nt grow anymore), then the members will evolve freely, with stochastic perturbations OFF.
-If various successive segment of a run are using stochastic parameterization, it is important to save restart points and use them. (`ln_rststo=.true.`).
+It will be used typically during one year (or until spread is saturated and does'nt grow anymore), then the members will evolve freely, with stochastic perturbations OFF.
+If various successive segments of a run are using stochastic parameterization, it is important to save restart points and use them. (`ln_rststo=.true.`).
 The actual namsto and namsto_drk namelist blocks are:

 ```fortran